-To ensure compatibility with neighborhood scale, the maximum street wall height of a new building is 30 feet and the maximum building height is 40 feet.
+To ensure compatibility with neighborhood scale, the maximum street wallheight of a new building is 30 feet and the maximum building height is 40 feet.
 Above a height of 30 feet, a setback of 15 feet is required from the street wall of the building; in addition, any portion of the building that exceeds a height of 33 feet must be set back from a rear or side yard line.
 Detached houses must have two side yards that total at least 13 feet, each with a minimum width of five feet.
 Semi-detached houses need one eight foot wide side yard.
 Apartment houses need two side yards, each at least eight feet wide.
 Front yards must be 10 feet deep or, if deeper, a minimum of 18 feet to prevent cars parked on-site from protruding onto the sidewalk.
 Cars may park in the side or rear yard, in the garage or in the front yard within the side lot ribbon; parking is also allowed within the front yard when the lot is wider than 35 feet.
-Off-street parking is required for 85% of the dwelling units in the building.
+Off-street parking is required for 85% of the dwelling units in the building, but requirements are lower for income-restricted housing units (IRHU) and are further modified within the Transit Zone

 On a block entirely within an R5 district (without a suffix), optional regulations may be used to develop infill housing in predominately built-up areas.
 Infill regulations may be used if at least 50% of the area of the block is occupied by zoning lots developed with buildings, and the lot does not exceed 1.5 acres (65,340 sq ft).
 However, infill regulations may not be used to redevelop a lot occupied by a one- or two-family detached or semi-detached house unless the blockfront is predominantly developed with attached or multi-family housing, or commercial or manufacturing uses.
 Infill regulations can be found in the definition of predominantly built-up areas in Section 12-10 of the Zoning Resolution.